DEFINE has the following distinct features:

 The main interactions between the ecosystem, the financial system and the macroeconomy in DEFINE are portrayed in Figure 2.

-We have the following channels:
+DEFINE focuses on the following channels:

-Degradation channel: Higher economic activity, which is accompanied by the use of matter and non-renewable energy, leads to CO2 emissions and the generation of hazardous waste.
+Degradation channel: Higher economic activity, which is accompanied by the use of matter and fossil energy, leads to CO2 emissions and the generation of hazardous waste.
 The overall result is the degradation of the ecosystem services due to the CO2-induced increase in atmospheric temperature and the harmful effects of waste accumulation.

-Depletion channel: The extraction of matter and non-renewable energy sources that are necessary for the production process places upward pressures on the depletion ratios.
+Depletion channel: The extraction of matter and fossil energy sources that are necessary for the production process places upward pressures on the depletion ratios.
 In other words, economic growth tends to deplete finite natural resources.

-Damage channel: The degradation of the ecosystem services damages the fund-service resources (capital and labour) either by destroying them directly or by reducing their productivities.
+Damage channel: The degradation of the ecosystem damages the fund-service resources (capital and labour) either by affecting them directly or by reducing their productivities.
 These damages might impose supply-side constraints on economic activity.
 The environmental damages also affect the behaviour of households and firms, which respond to these damages by cutting consumption and investment expenditures, respectively.
 As a result, aggregate demand falls, reducing economic growth.

-Natural resources constraint channel: The depletion of natural resources reduces the availability of the stock-flow resources that are necessary in the production process (matter and non-renewable energy).
+Natural resources constraint channel: The depletion of natural resources reduces the availability of the stock-flow resources that are necessary in the production process (matter and fossil energy).
 This might impose supply-side constraints on economic activity.

-Green financing channel: The financial system finances green investment via loans or bonds, contributing to the improvement of material intensity, energy intensity and recycling rates as well as to the increase in the use of renewable energy.
+Green financing channel: The financial system finances green investment via loans or bonds, contributing to the improvement of material intensity, energy intensity and recycling rates as well as to the increase in the use of non-fossil energy.
 Hence, the credit rationing and the interest rates determined by banks and central banks play an important role in the decoupling of economic growth from environmental problems.

 Financial (in)stability channel: The stability of the financial system is affected by macroeconomic activity.
 However, the links are not clear-cut.
 On the one hand, high economic growth is conducive to the expansion of the financial system, which might be associated with higher financial fragility (reflected in higher leverage ratios).
 One the other hand, low economic activity creates debt repayment difficulties that affect the stability of the financial system.